 This should be done through the promotion and marketing of TILA by the Service Provider.

 Focus: The intention is to try and alleviate the associated costs with playing sport however we also expect each recipient to demonstrate their attempt to raise funds for their cause.
 This is based on our ‘hand up’ rather than ‘hand out’ thinking.
 Critical to our ethos is each recipients’ agreement to ‘give-back’ to their school and wider community in appreciation for the assistance they have received and to perpetuate the cycle of ‘giving’.

 The Aspirations4Kids in Sport project seeks to raise money to support the promotion of our students’ participation in sport no matter what their circumstances.

 Nominees may be eligible for assistance if they qualify under the specific cause criteria:

 - Hardship – Financial

 - Hardship – Rural/Regional

 - Disability or Chronic illness

 Phone: 0414 779 766

-- improve access to sport and recreation opportunities
+- to support community organisations to develop new sport and recreation opportunities in Brisbane

 Focus: The Local Sporting Champions (LSC) program is an Australian Government initiative designed to provide financial assistance for young sportsmen and women aged 12-18.